 Hair mats used in oil spill cleanup, like all traditional cleanup materials are incinerated or landfilled by hazmat teams.
 In 2002, Matter of Trust and Fungi.com joined forces to do lab research on—if fungus could breakdown mats made from human hair soaked in toxic oil.
-The goal was to remediate the oil spill waste and create landscape-grade compost.
+The goal was to remediate the oil spill waste and create landscape-grade compost to be sold as a special one time project with Cosco – thanks to a Patagonia grant.

 Paul Stamets of Fungi.com,“The roots of mushrooms, called mycelium, produce enzymes that unlock wood fibers, which are composed of strings of carbon-hydrogen molecules in the form of cellulose and lignin.
 Most petroleum products are held together by similar molecular bonds.
 This study tests if mushroom mycelium breaks these bonds, and then reconstructs the oil into carbohydrates, fungal sugars that make up the mushroom’s physical structures.”